{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Flexibility

-Even if data center buildings seldom scale physically, their internal organization must facilitate scaling in power and storage capacity with new systems, as well as handling peak user demands.
+Even if data center buildings seldom scale physically, their internal organization must facilitate scaling in power and storage capacity with new systems and handling peak user demands.
 This includes:

-• Ability of the data center to accommodate new technology with different power and cooling needs
+• The ability of the data center to accommodate new technology with different power and cooling needs

 • Ease of switching to new operational procedures or ways to meet new safety requirements